ferdy-adr/ferdy-adr/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻  I’m currently working on something cool :wink:.
-- 🌱  I’m currently learning Flutter.
+- 🌱  I’m currently learning Flutter & Python.
 - 💬  Ask me about anything, I am happy to help.
 <!-- - 📫  How to reach me: -->